 Learn more: Böhme et al. Nat Commun (2019)

 Head holder stands and head plates fix the rodent’s head in various positions, adapted to the conditions and enabling precise measurements in the brain, the eye and other parts of the head.
-Two types of head holders are available with different dimensions for surgery, studying of anesthetized rodents behaving animal models moving in VR systems.
+Two types of head holders are available with different properties for different purposes, ie. recording from anesthetised or behaving animals etc.

 Bpod is an open-source behavior-recording system and real-time environment controller for rodent experiments.
 Using high-level programming environments (MATLAB/Python), it provides a low-latency closed-loop link between behavioral events, stimulus delivery, and stimulation.
 Using its built-in liquid reward delivery system, it can be used to power go/no-go discrimination, two alternative forced choice, and CS/US behavioral paradigms.
 Bpod data acquisition is fully synchronized with the microscope, and the behavioral events can be precisely aligned to the recording of Ca2+ transients.